dvsa/mot-automated-testsuite/docs/step-definitions.md

 * I load ```"..dataset name.."``` as ```{key1}```, ```{key2}```, ```{key3}```, ```{key4}```, ```{key5}```
 * I load ```"..dataset name.."``` as ```{key1}```, ```{key2}```, ```{key3}```, ```{key4}```, ```{key5}```, ```{key6}```
     * Note: these steps will load the next entry from the cached dataset.
 Each dataset is read at the start of the testsuite execution
+    * Note: if data filtering (parallel execution) is on, each entry will be unique across all tests
+    * Note: this is the recommended way to load data
 * I load immediately ```"..dataset name.."``` as ```{key1}```
 * I load immediately ```"..dataset name.."``` as ```{key1}```, ```{key2}```
 * I load immediately ```"..dataset name.."``` as ```{key1}```, ```{key2}```, ```{key3}```